Mathias-SantAnna/Spoty-Share-List/README.md

 ### Skeleton Plane

-It is a mobile-first website because people usually bake with a recipe so a good mobile-first design helps users whose main purpose is seeing recipes.
-For users whose main purpose is creating and posting recipes, the form is also well designed on both mobile and desktop sizes.
+It is a mobile-first website because people usually bake with a playlist so a good mobile-first design helps users whose main purpose is seeing playlists.
+For users whose main purpose is creating and posting playlists, the form is also well designed on both mobile and desktop sizes.
 There are wireframes of mobile and desktop sizes for all the core pages of the website.

 - [Wireframes: Home &#40;`index.html`&#41;](/workspace/Spoty-Share-List/wireframes/Home.png)